 We'll email you with instructions and a login for the Applicant Portal, where you'll see what else you need to do.
 You can upload documents like ID and proof of residency to the Applicant Portal as well as manage your interview.

 You’ll be able to message us through the Applicant Portal if you have any questions about your application or the process.

 We interview for the majority of our courses at Falmouth, to check if your course interviews please visit the interview information page (if your course is listed, it interviews, if it’s not listed it doesn’t interview).

 You'll be invited to select how you want to be interviewed via the Applicant Portal.
-You can choose in-person at our campuses in Cornwall, in-person at one of our regional interviews across the country, or online if you cannot attend in person or are based outside of the UK.
+You can choose in-person at our campuses in Cornwall or online if you cannot attend in person or are based outside of the UK.
 If you are based within the UK we strongly advise you attend in-person for the best experience.
 Please note, until you select what type of interview you would like, your application will not be progressed.